Martin Sjølie

-Martin Sjølie (born 25 April 1979) is a Norwegian songwriter and record producer, most known for his work with artists Sigrid, Maria Mena and Dotan.
+Martin Sjølie (born 25 April 1979 in Bærum) is a Norwegian songwriter and record producer, most known for his work with artists Sigrid, Maria Mena and Dotan.
 Although he is based at his own Studio in the Park, in Oslo, Norway, he mainly works on projects in the UK.
 Sjølie has recently worked with, among others, Sam Smith, Ella Henderson, Maiday, Iain James, Lindy Robbins and The Nexus.